OPENING DAY SCHEDULE OF EVENTS

 Other transportation options include:

-- Fans are also encouraged to use the bicycle valet (located on First Street SE near N Street SE) and bike racks around the ballpark
+· Fans are also encouraged to use the bicycle valet (located in Garage C at the corner of First and N Streets SE) and bike racks around the ballpark

 Fans traveling to the ballpark should be aware that there are numerous new construction projects underway in the surrounding area.
-There are no road closures, however, two pedestrian sidewalks are closed - the north side of the intersection of New Jersey Avenue and I Street SE and the corner of First Street SE and N Street.
 To ensure safe crossings, please be mindful of signage and directions given by public safety officers.